pnp/blog/content/post/init-api-permissions-for-your-spfx-projects-without-deploying.md

 ```
 **Info**

-Don\'t be surprised if by that way, the permission appears in the
+Don't be surprised if by that way, the permission appears in the
-\"Other permissions granted for \[your tenant\]\": it won\'t prevent
+\"Other permissions granted for \[your tenant\]\": it won't prevent
 your SPFx solution to work.
 **Warning**